NOTE: DUE TO THE IMPACTS OF COVID-19, THE MAGIC GRANT PROPOSAL DEADLINE HAS BEEN EXTENDED TO MAY 15, 2020

 - Projects start: September 2020 (July/August by special arrangement)

 Selection of Winners.
 Judging will take place in a two-step process.
 First, based on the reviews of the written applications, a small number of teams will be selected as finalists at each university.
-Finalists will then be invited to give a formal presentation in front of a jury, followed by a Q&A. We encourage any supporting faculty or outside advisors to join us for the finalist presentations and Q&A, though their attendance is not mandatory.
+Finalists will then be invited to submit a 5-minute presentation video by May 28 for review.
+Following video review, Finalists will participate in a virtual Q&A session.
+We encourage any supporting faculty or outside advisors to join us for the Q&A, though their attendance is not mandatory.
 Finalist presentations will be organized both at Columbia and Stanford, each with its own jury.
 Bicoastal teams should be prepared to present at both events — Stanford team members presenting at Stanford, and Columbia team members presenting at Columbia.